Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical implementation of FTH with Singularity Subtraction

 \section{Numerical implementation of FTH with Singularity Subtraction}

 This section presents the proposed Singularity Subtraction-enabled FTH algorithm (FTH-SS) for the numerical solution of the initial and boundary-value problem~\eqref{eqn:wave}.
-This method, which combines the FTH methodology reviewed in Section~\ref{sec:abl_rev} with the singularity subtraction strategy embodied in equations~\eqref{eqn:ghs}--\eqref{eqn:sing_sub_nok} and~\eqref{eqn:sem_error_rate}, proceeds by first computing the incidence-excited complex resonances and their residues by means of the IE method (Section~\ref{sec:realleftscal}), and then obtaining $u\approx u^I(\br,t)$ on the basis of~\eqref{eqn:sing_sub_nok}.
+This method, which combines the FTH methodology reviewed in Section~\ref{sec:abl_rev} with the singularity subtraction strategy embodied in equations~\eqref{eqn:ghs}--\eqref{eqn:sing_sub_nok} and~\eqref{eqn:I2_asym_exp}, proceeds by first computing the incidence-excited complex resonances and their residues by means of the IE method (Section~\ref{sec:realleftscal}).
+The resulting solution $u\approx u^I(\br,t)$ is obtained via